Sacnoth: 2001–2009: Shadow Hearts

 Following Koudelka, Shadow Hearts began development for the PlayStation 2, directed and written by Koudelka art director Matsuzo Machida (credited as Matsuzo Itakura).
 Mihara acted as the game's producer.
 Using the setting of Koudelka, Machida created a traditional RPG that blended Lovecraftian horror with alternative history.
 Released in 2001, Shadow Hearts was the first RPG published by Aruze.
 Shadow Hearts was the last game developed by Sacnoth under that name.

 In November 2002, Sacnoth was acquired by Aruze and renamed Nautilus, carrying over its original staff.
 The responsibilities of Nautilus were divided between developing further Shadow Hearts titles and supporting the production of Aruze's pachinko machines.
 The company's first title under the Nautilus name was Shadow Hearts: Covenant, a sequel to Shadow Hearts featuring many of the same staff.
 Using feedback from the first Shadow Hearts, Machida added more comedic elements.
 Covenant was released in Japan in 2004.
 The team also created a director's cut of the game.

 After the release of Covenant, Shadow Hearts: From the New World entered into production.
 The game was completed on a very tight schedule and focused on refining the battle system of Covenant instead of adding new elements.
 From the New World is a spin-off featuring new characters to reach a wider audience.
 The game was released in Japan in 2005, coming to Western countries through third-party publishers over the next two years.
 Plans to continue the Shadow Hearts series were never realized.

 By February 2007, Nautilus had become absent from Aruze's financial statements, prompting rumours that the company had been dissolved.
 The studio was renamed Aruze Global Trading on September 21, 2007, during large-scale structural changes within Aruze.
 Under its new name, Aruze Global Trading was not involved in game development.
-The company was merged into another Aruze subsidiary, Aruze Marketing Japan, on February 1 2009.
+The company was merged into another Aruze subsidiary, Aruze Marketing Japan, on February 1, 2009.
 Aruze Marketing Japan was itself merged into Aruze in June of that year.
-Several of Sacnoth staff eventually joined Feelplus, which helped develop games like Lost Odyssey and Ninety-Nine Nights II.
+Several of Sacnoth's staff eventually joined Feelplus, which helped develop games like Lost Odyssey and Ninety-Nine Nights II.